JadenRazo/Project-Website/deploy/QUICKSTART.md

 ### WebSocket Issues

 If you encounter issues with the messaging platform's WebSocket functionality:
-1. Check if you're using the simplified implementation (recommended for now)
+1. Make sure your frontend is connecting to the correct WebSocket URL (ws://localhost:8082)
-2. Make sure your frontend is connecting to the correct WebSocket URL
+2. Check the logs for any connection errors
-3. Check the logs for any connection errors
+3. Verify CORS settings in the backend allow WebSocket upgrades

 ### Database Connection Issues